 The MDAR Energy Program’s primary function is to promote energy knowledge and awareness and to facilitate the implementation of energy related projects for our agri-businesses through energy efficiency, energy conservation and renewable energy applications, as a means to reduce both energy costs and environmental pollution.

 Furthering this effort, working in conjunction with USDA NRCS and Berkshire Pioneer Resource Conservation & Development, the Massachusetts Farm Energy Program (MFEP) was created.
-Now in its eighth year of operation, MFEP is intended to be the one-stop shop for Agri-businesses in Massachusetts, being a clearinghouse of information, technical assistance, incentives, rebates, grant programs, etc. Please visit Mass Farm Energy and become part of the Massachusetts Farm Energy Program.
+Now in its 13th year of operation, MFEP is now solely operated under MDAR and currently with the Center for EcoTechnology (CET) as our contracting partner.
+MFEP is intended to be the one-stop shop for Agri-businesses in Massachusetts, being a clearinghouse of information, technical assistance, incentives, rebates, grant programs, etc. Please visit Mass Farm Energy and become part of the Massachusetts Farm Energy Program.

 Agricultural Business Determination

 Massachusetts General Laws (G.L.), c.
 164, §§138 through 143, include sections relating to “net metering facilities”.
 Among the classes of net metering facilities is “agricultural net metering facility.”
 Such a facility is defined in G.L. c.
 164, §138, as a renewable energy generating facility that is operated as part of an agricultural business, generates electricity with a capacity of no more than two megawatts, is located on land owned or controlled by an agricultural business, and is used to provide energy to metered accounts of the business.
 MDAR is responsible for making agricultural business determinations.
 This application needs to be filled out and submitted to MDAR for these purposes.